Kyber Network Crystal Legacy Achieves Market Capitalization of $647.64 Million (KNC)

-Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on February 26th.
-One Kyber Network Crystal Legacy coin can now be purchased for approximately $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
-Kyber Network Crystal Legacy has a market cap of $647.64 million and approximately $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
+Kyber Network Crystal Legacy (CURRENCY:KNC) traded flat against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on March 5th.
 Over the last seven days, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.
+One Kyber Network Crystal Legacy coin can currently be bought for approximately $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
+Kyber Network Crystal Legacy has a total market capitalization of $647.64 million and approximately $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.